On explosions in heavy-tailed branching random walks

-\paragraph{Acknowledgements} The paper was conceived during two consecutive meetings at the Bellairs Institute in Barbados in 2008 and 2009.
+The paper was conceived during two consecutive meetings at the Bellairs Institute in Barbados in 2008 and 2009.
 Discussions with Ralph Neininger regarding the limit law of $M_{n}$ are gratefully acknowledged.
 We are grateful to the anonymous referees for their constructive comments and suggestions which helped to significantly improve the presentation of this paper.
-We thank Vladimir Vatutin for making us aware of the references~\cite{Sev67, Sev70, Gel67, Vat76, Vat87, Vat96, VZ93}.
+We thank Vladimir Vatutin for making us aware of the references \cite {Sev67,Sev70,Gel67,Vat76,Vat87,Vat96,VZ93}.
 We thank Louigi Addario-Berry for helping to clarify an issue in the literature.